ccloli/JSON-CSSP/README.md

 Well, I'm playing with it, just to show that we can use CSS to get cross origin content with a special way.
 I don't think it has any exciting advantages, because CORS (Cross-origin Resource Sharing) is good enough.

 However, [CSST](https://github.com/zswang/csst) mentioned that compare with JSONP, if API is hijacked, they can use XSS to get users' Cookie or so on.
-But with CSS, you can do nothing but only make a mess of page.
+But with CSS, they can do nothing but only make a mess of page (Hmmm......Though `body { display: none !important }` is interesting, or how about `html::after { content: 'ギリギリ爱~~~'; }` ?).

 ### What's the difference with [CSST](https://github.com/zswang/csst)?